lne-io/sitemap-generator/README.md

+This is a fork from [ikeikeikeike/go-sitemap-generator](https://github.com/ikeikeikeike/go-sitemap-generator)

-A go-sitemap-generator is the easiest way to generate Sitemaps in Go.
+A sitemap-generator is the easiest way to generate Sitemaps in Go.

 As of version 2.0.0, This Repo is available as a [Go module](https://github.com/golang/go/wiki/Modules).